 Crisis Response and Crisis Management

-Rapid response and international dexterity in complex, often unequalled, situations.
+Rapid response and international dexterity in complex, often unprecedented, situations and crises.

 In a crisis, time is always a factor.